40662282Bart/08103CWG40/Documentation/UseCase2CityReport.md

 ### Trigger

-A request is made to generate a country report.
+A request is made to generate a City report.

 ## MAIN SUCCESS SCENARIO